Skip to main content

 Because it’s free and public, it’s easy for you to go along and follow the instructions.
 By the end of these tutorials, you’ll have enough knowledge to apply these to any API you might actually need to use.

 To set you up, go to Integrations.
-Click Add new.
+Click + New integration.

 Give your integration a name (e.g. Reqres).